PhD, Performance Studies and Anthropology, New York University;

 Part Time Associate Teaching ProfessorProfile:

 My main interests focus on issues that, broadly speaking, encompass the relation between the cinema and the public sphere.
-In particular, I am studying the potential of documentary filmmaking and of feature films that deal with historical subjects, to generate a cultural memory, which actively participates in the power-relations that structure a globalized world.
-Thus, international relations, debates around transitional justice and “Truth and Reconciliation” and world cities as cultures of globalization are also central to my work.Courses Taught:
+In particular, I am studying the potential of documentary film and feature films (analogue and digital forms) in view of their critical engagement with and understanding of the contemporary world, preferably from a global or transnational perspective.Courses Taught:

 Transnational Contemporary Cinema

 S. Vega-Llona, Temor y Curacion en la Ciudad Global (Fear and Healing in the Global City).
 Fondo Editorial del Congreso del Peru.
 Lima, November 2005